Traffic Safety in Fairwood

 We do not currently have plans to construct a roundabout at this intersection.
 We maintain a prioritized list of intersections for installation of roundabouts or other improvements in comparison to other intersections throughout unincorporated King County.
 Currently, roundabouts are installed at select high crash locations, where we also consider other factors to determine their suitability.

-If the intersection met the conditions for a roundabout, would the County build it?
+If the intersection met the conditions for a roundabout, would the county build it?

-Once an intersection is placed on the approved location list for a new roundabout, the next step is to find money to design and build it.
-There are many more large infrastructure projects that meet the requirements to build than the County can afford to build.
+There are many more large infrastructure projects, like roundabouts, that meet the requirements to build than the county can afford to build.
 This is because King County does not have enough money to build and maintain new infrastructure at the rate that it is needed.
-There also is limited funding to maintain the infrastructure we already have, such as filling potholes, clearing out roadside ditches and bridge and sidewalk repair work.

 How much does it cost to build a new roundabout?